bekk/gcp-workshop/README.md

 ## Database

 We'll create a PostgreSQL database for our application.
 Cloud SQL can be used for MySQL, SQL Server, PostgreSQL and more.
 It is fully managed and based on open standards, providing well-known interfaces.

+> [!CAUTION]
-In this workshop we'll simplify the setup by allowing traffic from the public internet.
-This is generally not recommended, but is ok for this workshop.
+> In this workshop we'll simplify the setup by allowing traffic from the public internet.
+This is not recommended for production use cases.

 1. Create a new file `database.tf` in the `infra/` directory.

 2. Create the database and the database instance by adding the following code:

     ```terraform